pablom15/School_District_Analysis/README.md

       - School Size
       - School Type
 3. Lastly the following questions were to be answered in regards to the analysis:
-     - How does replacing the ninth-grade scores affect each DataFrame's analysis.
+     - How does replacing the ninth-grade scores affect each DataFrame's analysis?

 ## Resources
 Data Sources: schools_complete.csv, students_complete.csv